geerlingguy/ansible-role-redis/README.md

 Log level and log location (valid levels are `debug`, `verbose`, `notice`, and `warning`).

+    redis_tcp_backlog: 511

+Increasing the tcp backlog allows for high-request environments to have a larger backlog for slow-request clients.
+The OS may truncate this to the default setting for somaxconn.
+See "best practices" below for how this is being handled, if desired.

     redis_databases: 16

 The number of Redis databases.